ovf22/OM_2DFE/README.md

 ## Installation guide

 This program is based on the Anaconda Distribution, where a virtual environment is used for running the analysis.
-The file S0_main.sh is the main script from where all analysis steps are controlled.
-This file also contains a function that installes the virtual environment and necessary Python packages.
+The file S0_main.sh is the main script from where all analyses steps are controlled.
+This file also contains a function that installs the virtual environment and necessary Python packages.
 To enable this function set the parameter Env_installed="no".
 This should only be done the first time the shell script is executed.
 After installation of the virtual environment, set Env_installed="yes".

 ## Directories and files
 - code
 	* S0_main.sh
 		- Main shell script for running the entire analysis.
 Datasets for analysis are defined in this script.
-	* S1_STanalysis.py
+	* S1_FVF_ST.py
 		- Script for estimating fiber volume fractions and material orientations and define FE model dimensions.
 		- Input: 2D image data.
-		- Output: Arrays with FVFs and fiber orientations .
-(MAP_Var.npz) and FE model dimensions (ImgDim.txt).
+		- Output: Arrays with FVFs and fiber orientations, (MAP_Var.npz), and FE model dimensions (ImgDim.txt).
 	* S2_Box.py
 		- Script for generating FE model with mesh.
 		- Input: Model dimensions (ImgDim.txt).
 		- Output: Integration point coordinates (INTCOOR.dat).
 	* S3_mapping.py
-		- Script for mapping FVFs anf fiber orientations estimated in S1_STanalysis to FE mesh generated in S2_Box.
+		- Script for mapping FVFs anf fiber orientations estimated in S1_FVF_ST.py to FE mesh generated in S2_Box.py.
 		- Input: Material orientation information (MAP_Var.npz) and integration point coordinates (INTCOOR.dat).
-		- Output: Fortran files with orientation information for all integration points.
+		- Output: Fortran files with fiber volume fraction and orientation information for all integration points (FVF.f, PHI.f).
 	* S4_Box_modified.py
 		- Script for updating the FE model with the USDFLD and ORIENT function for loading FVFs and fiber orientation information, rotating local coordinate systems, and running the FE simulation.
 		- Input: Abaqus CAE file generated in S2_Box.py and Fortran files generated in S3_mapping.py